AnnaVargova/AutomationShield_wiki/PressureShield.md

 # <a name="api"/>Application programming interface

 ## <a name="io"/>C/C++ API
 The basic application programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
 This library contains hardware drivers and sample exercises for control systems engineering education.
-All functionality associated with the BlowShield is included in the `BlowShield.h` header, which contains the `BlowClass` class that is constructed by default as the `BlowShield` object.
+All functionality associated with the PressureShield is included in the `PressureShield.h` header, which contains the `PressureClass` class that is constructed by default as the `PressureShield` object.
 The functions specific to this shield mostly perform input/output peripheral communication.

 The summary of basic functions should get you started quickly:
-* Output (sensor): `BlowShield.sensorRead();`
+* Output (sensor): `PressureShield.sensorRead();`
-* Input  (actuator): `BlowShield.actuatorWrite();`
+* Input  (actuator): `PressureShield.actuatorWrite();`

-The following subsections describe the methods used to access the input and output of the BlowShield.
+The following subsections describe the methods used to access the input and output of the PressureShield.
 Note that before you begin an experiment you must initialize the hardware by calling

-`BlowShield.begin();`
+`PressureShield.begin();`

 which launches the I2C interface and starting the pressure sensor itself.